React Router Implementation

 export const AppRouter = () => <RouterProvider router={router} />;

-import { useLoaderData, Outlet, LoaderFunctionArgs } from 'react-router-dom';
+import { useLoaderData, Outlet, type LoaderFunctionArgs } from 'react-router-dom';

 interface DashboardData {